-Receiving a badge or some kind of recognition for reaching a specific goal or level of task can also provide a sense of competence4.
+Receiving a badge or recognition for reaching a specific goal or level of task can also provide a sense of competence4.

 4. Do It for Yourself

-The intrinsic drive can only exist when people can freely decide whether to engage or not.
+The intrinsic drive can only exist when people can freely decide whether to engage.